 National Inspectorates - Lithuania

-Authorities responsible for REACH and CLP enforcement
+Authorities responsible for REACH and CLP enforcement:

 Authorities responsible for Biocides enforcement

-State Consumer Right Protection Authority ensures that products that has been made available on the market are authorized as well as correctly classified, packaged and labeled according Regulation (EU) No 528/2012 and checks if the active substances contained in biocidal products that have been used to treat articles with are included in the Regulation (EU) No. 528/2012 Annex I or the European Union list of approved active substances and if treated articles that have been placed on the market are labelled in compliance with BPR requirements.
-The authority also surveils whether authorization holders are keeping records of the biocidal products they placed on the market and whether products‘ manufacturers are filling the appropriate manufacturing process-related documents in paper or electronic format.
+State Consumer Right Protection Authority ensures that products that has been made available on the market are authorized as well as correctly classified, packaged and labelled according Regulation (EU) No 528/2012 and checks if the active substances contained in biocidal products that have been used to treat articles with are included in the Regulation (EU) No. 528/2012 Annex I or the European Union list of approved active substances and if treated articles that have been placed on the market are labelled in compliance with BPR requirements.
+The authority also surveys whether authorization holders are keeping records of the biocidal products they placed on the market and, together with State Food Veterinary Service and National Public Health Centre, whether products‘ manufacturers are filling the appropriate manufacturing process-related documents in paper or electronic format.
 The responsibility for enforcing the advertising requirements in Lithuania also lies with State Consumer Right Protection Authority.

 State Labour Inspectorate together with State Food Veterinary Service and National Public Health Centre, regarding their areas of competence, enforce the usage of biocidal products.
-These institutions surveil whether biocidal products have been used in accordance to special authorized conditions.
+These institutions survey whether biocidal products have been used in accordance to special authorized conditions.

 Customs of the Republic of Lithuania is responsible to supervise whether products that have been imported from the third countries are authorized according BPR.